 1. To a food processor, add the Graham crackers and pulse into fine crumbs.
 Add the sugar and cinnamon and pulse again until combined.
 While pulsing, pour in the melted butter, and mix until combined.
 The mixture should feel like wet sand.

 3. Start by reducing the oven temperature to 300°F. To a large bowl or the bowl of a stand mixer fitted with the whisk attachment, add the cream cheese and beat at medium speed until smooth, about 1 minute.
-Add granulated sugar, brown sugar, and salt and mix on medium until creamy, which will take about 1 more minute.
+Add the granulated sugar, brown sugar, and salt, and mix on medium until creamy, which will take about 1 more minute.
 Scrape down the bowl.

 5. To the cream cheese mixture, add the pumpkin puree, sour cream, pumpkin pie spice, and vanilla extract.